typedclojure/typedclojure/next-release-changes.md

 - add new object path element `Seq`, which represents the result of calling `clojure.core/seq`
   - replaces old filters on `clojure.core/seq` annotation
 - `cc/butlast` returns a nilable non-empty seq
+- replacements in `override-class` are more intuitive
+  - just provide replacements for the classes' `clojure.core/bases`
+  - all ancestors must agree on their type parameters, like in Java
+    - same class cannot extend both `(Seqable A)` and `(Seqable B)` transitively
+        - must have a canonical list of arguments for each ancestor